What is Botulinum toxin?

-Botulinum toxin (BTX) is a protein that helps to reduce and stop muscle spasms when it is injected directly into the muscle.
-Muscle contractions are caused by neurotransmitters (chemical messengers) sent from nerves to the muscles.
 These messengers tell the muscles when to contract (tighten up) and when to relax.
 When this finely tuned chemical messenger system malfunctions, the muscle can become overactive and irritable, resulting in painful muscle spasms.
 Over time, these problems can become chronic and have a significant negative effect on a patient’s quality of life.
 BTX acts by blocking signals from the nerves to the muscles.

-Why have a BTX injection?
+Why Have a BTX injection?

 The aim of BTX injections is to reduce muscle spasm and give you the pain and symptom relief you need.
 The injected muscle is no longer overactive which is one of several reasons why pain becomes less intense.
 The injections are not a cure but can enable the injured area to ‘reset’ and allow motor patterns to normalise over time.
 Contrary to public perception, the injected muscle is not ‘switched off’ completely.